nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 Here is how you can use it:<br>
  `deleteMember MEMBER_INDEX`

-Here is an example command where we delete the member at **index** 1 in the displayed list:
+Here is an example command where we delete the member at **index** 1:

 `deleteMember 1`